-CHILDS BURDEN, President
+CHILDS BURDEN, Chairman Emeritus

-STEPHEN C. PRICE, Vice President
+STEPHEN C. PRICE, Chairman

 Steve Price has been on the Board since 2010.
 He holds a B.A. in History from Virginia Millitary Institute, a law degree from the University of Virginia, and a Masters of Laws from the University of Cambridge (Queens College).
 Steve served as president of the George Marshall International Center at Dodona Manor, and he is a member of the Loudoun County Sesquicentennial Committee and Commissioner in Chancery for the Loudoun County Circuit Court.
 His interest in Virginia and Southern history fits well with the mission of the Mosby Heritage Area Association.